eodeluga/next-middy/README.md

 ## Quick Start

-Use one or both packages depending on your needs:

 - **next-middy-core** – the core lifecycle engine, error handling, and type system **(required)**
 - **next-middy-zod** – optional add-on for Zod schema validation
 - **next-middy** – umbrella package that re-exports both for convenience